ayushisemwal03/Estimation-of-shock-stand-off-distance-and-flow-parameters-for-2D-cylinder-at-Mach-2/README.md

 | OpenFOAM (`rhoCentralFoam`) | Compressible, density-based flow solver |
 | ParaView | Field visualization (temperature, density, pressure, velocity contours) |

-This repository documents the methodology and results of the study; OpenFOAM case files are not included."
+Note: This repository documents the methodology and results of the study; OpenFOAM case files are not included.